fbpx

 Prilepin’s Table

-This all works great if you have a very reliable 1RM to base work off of.
+This all works great if you have a very reliable 1RM to base work on.
 There are a lot of factors that can influence the results of a 1RM test on a particular day.
 80% could actually be 70% if the 1RM test did not go well and underreported strength.
 Conversely, a highly arousing test environment could facilitate greater 1RMs than are achievable on typical training days.

 So instead of: